rm3l/mac-oui/README.md

 ./gradlew quarkusDev
 ```

-Then visit http://localhost:8080/q/swagger-ui for an interactive web UI playground.
+Then visit http://localhost:8080/q/swagger-ui (accessible only in dev mode) for an interactive web UI playground.

 ### Packaging and running the application